Inverted/TASBot-Toolkit/README.md

 ### ⚠️ Attention
 * The path to the animation is a path to an animation, that is already stored locally on TASbot.
 This tool does **NOT** transfer any animation files to TASBot.
 It just plays an already locally stored animation on TASBot (relative paths are relative to current working directory **the TASBot eye software is running in**).
-* **The feature of the TASBot eye software, that could make use of this, is still in development!**

 ## Usage
 `python3 aninj.py [-I] <path on TASBot to animation>`